How have all 30 teams answered their most intriguing question?

 The good

 Milwaukee Brewers: Is Eric Thames the real deal?
 It sure looks like it.
-After Thames signed a three-year, $16 million free agent deal, some scouts wondered in spring training if he had the bat speed to successfully transition from Korea back to the big leagues.
+After Thames signed a three-year, $16 million free-agent deal, some scouts wondered in spring training if he had the bat speed to successfully transition from Korea back to the big leagues.
 Those concerns vanished when Thames hit 11 homers and logged a 1.276 OPS in April.
 He's hitting .360 with a 1.000 slugging percentage against fastballs of 94 mph or faster, so big velocity doesn't appear to be a problem.

-Thames has swung at only 20.5 percent of pitches outside the strike zone -- the ninth best ratio in the majors -- and he's on a pace to draw more than 100 walks.
+Thames has swung at only 20.5 percent of pitches outside the strike zone -- the ninth-best ratio in the majors -- and he's on a pace to draw more than 100 walks.
 That patience will serve him well as the league learns his weaknesses and tries to exploit them.

 "Early on, it didn't look like he was catching up to the good fastballs," said a scout.
 "But it's dangerous to make judgments in spring training, especially with a guy who's coming back over here and getting acclimated again.
 I've been impressed with him.
 I was concerned about him being a regular player, and he's definitely going to be that.
 I think he'll wind up hitting 25 homers a season."